Two things every Glasgow Business should do now.

 - Reduce the number of large files (Video and images on the front page)

 - Reduce the number of external connections – Ie when you load Facebook videos, Youtube videos, Twitter widgets etc on your page.
 That information has to be collected from those external sources before being displayed on your page, all adding time to your website’s load time.
 Reduce external connections and make your site faster.

 A clear brand message and speed!!
 As stated in the opening paragraph it sounds easy enough but the information above is just the tip of the iceberg on these two topics.
-However, Robb Wallace Media offers a Digital MOT which looks at many factors and runs many tests to see how your business is presented and accessed online.
-Including website speed tests, branding and messaging audits, for more information on the Digital MOT click here.
+However, Robb Wallace Media offers a Digital MOT which looks at many factors and runs many tests (Over 30 Audits covering more than 500 items!) to see how your business is presented and accessed online.
+Including website speed tests, SEO, Local SEO, Growth optimisation, branding, images, video & messaging audits and more for more information on the Digital MOT click here.

 I also sell an SEO Website Audit for only £39.99